ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/PythonProject.md

 The python modules are python functions and classes that can be imported into other python scripts by appending them to the `$PYTHONPATH` environment variable.
 Python modules are usually longer (hundreds of lines of code) and are used to implement the core functionality of your package.
-They are useful to make new python scripts as they can be imported into other scripts.
+They are useful to make new python code as they can be imported into other scripts.
 Being able to only use parts of your code makes it more flexible and more useful for others.